CSC1992/Time-Series-Forecasting/README.md

 ![PBI - page 2](PBI%20-%20page%202.gif)

-In this page we try to understand if the work force available for the vet clinics are suficient according to the demand for actuals and forecasted values.
+On this page, we aim to assess whether the available workforce in the vet clinics is sufficient to meet the demand, based on both actual and forecasted values.
+Five key metrics are used to evaluate this.
-There are 5 main metrics used in this page.

 1- Total_monthly volume

-This code computes the total treatment volume per month by summing the treatment time and man-time for all treatments, then averaging the monthly totals.
-The result is a measure of workload in minutes per month, combining the actual treatment time and the time between treatments.
+This metric calculates the total treatment volume per month by summing the treatment time and man-time for all treatments, then averaging the monthly totals.
+The result provides a measure of the workload in minutes per month, accounting for both the actual treatment time and the time between treatments.

 Key Variables:
 vet_treatments[Avg treatment time in minutes]: The average time spent on a single treatment.